 There is an ordering window each March and September.
 If you’d like to be emailed when the ordering window opens, you can sign up here (and I promise not to share your information or to email more than is strictly necessary):

-Place an order by emailing me or sending me a Facebook message.
+Place an order by filling out this form.
 Most orders are picked up in Toronto, although I’m happy to mail them if you’ll foot the bill.

 To extend your soap’s life while you’re using it, store it out of direct water flow.
 Keep unused bars anywhere you’d like to smell lovely, though a humid bathroom isn’t the best choice.
 Soaps will lose their scent after approximately 6-8 months — if you’d like them to last longer, store like scents together in a plastic bag.
 That said, soap gets harder and will last longer the longer it dries out, so scentless varieties can be left to harden for a year or more.

 (Mix and match soaps and lip balms as you please.)

 20 for $50